 If the Coroner has decided to hold an inquest or is awaiting further results from tissue analysis etc. then a full death certificate will not be available until after the inquest/investigation is concluded.

 However to enable the family to deal with banks, insurance companies, pension provider, National Savings, or any other body which needs official confirmation of the death, the Coroner will, on request, issue an Interim Certificate as to the Fact Of Death, more commonly known as an Interim Death Certificate.
-If you would like to use the Tell Us Once service to help with this you can do so using the Interim Death Certificate during an appointment with a registrar.
-To make an appointment to use the Tell Us Once service call the registration service on 01603 306149, and choose option 4 for all other enquiries.

 The interim certificate is not a death certificate.
 Copies of this are supplied to the next of kin once the inquest/investigation has been opened.